 Kyle Bacon, ’12 B.A.
 History, is a Digital Preservation Specialist at JHU Special Collections AND the owner/operator of DigiPreserve, helping people preserve family photographs.
 He previously worked for Ancestry.com, after spending 10 months as a historical research intern at the Maryland State Archives, and working with Baltimore Heritage and the Preservation Alliance of Baltimore County.

 Robert Bennett, ’12 B.A.
-History, is Executive Director of the William Brinton 1704 House & Historic Site, near West Chester, PA.
-Credits his paper in Prof. Kars’ 201 class for getting him the job!
+History, was Executive Director of the William Brinton 1704 House & Historic Site, near West Chester, PA.
+He credits his paper in Prof. Kars’ 201 class for getting him that job!
+Now he has moved on to the National Archives and Records Administration, where he works as an Archives Specialist.

 Kelly Jordan, ’13 B.A History, is Education Coordinator at the Universities at Shady Grove and getting an MA in HR Management at the University of Maryland University College.